ample/dev-playbook/docs/code/data-architecture/README.md

 We began standardizing on the Jamstack in 2018.
 We spent the first year or so trying as many different CMS products as we could.
 We had trouble finding the perfect solution.
 But that quickly became a tiresome process, and the content team let us know about it.
 So we had to settle down.

-After more than a year of tinkering, we've standardized on how we approach data, while leaving the approach open to flexing when we ultimately have to solve a new and unique problem.
+After more than a year of tinkering, we've standardized on how we approach data while leaving the approach open to flexing when we ultimately have to solve a new and unique problem.

 This document first presents how we choose a CMS vendor.
-But, perhaps more importantly, it details how we craft the CMS experience to be both _flexible_ and _efficient_ for our editors, while maintaining as much parity as possible with our front-end code.
+But, perhaps, more importantly, it details how we craft the CMS experience to be both _flexible_ and _efficient_ for our editors while maintaining as much parity as possible with our front-end code.

 ## Preferred Vendors